developerUpdated 2026-06-21

 This article explains how to embed Tessallite's conversational agent inside a third-party web application.
 The embedded chat lets end users ask questions about semantic models without leaving the host application.
 It builds on the Embed API, which handles token minting and scope control.

 Embedding uses a lightweight iframe that loads the Tessallite conversational client at /embed/chat.
-The host application mints a scoped embed token server-side, passes it to the iframe via a URL parameter, and handles token refresh when the token nears expiry.
+The host application mints a scoped embed token server-side, delivers it to the iframe via the postMessage handshake, and handles token refresh when the token nears expiry.

 Architecture